lerouzic/simuQuantGen/Schedule.md

 **DAY 2 (December 14th, 2-5PM)**

-**2-2:30PM:** Rapid overlook of results compilation and conclusions from Day 1.
+**2-2:30PM:** Compilation of the results and conclusions from Day 1.
 **2:30-3:45PM:** By binome, we will ask you to modify the code of the simulation tool to:
 - (1) incorporate new mutations arising during the simulations, with a mutation rate, mu/individual [10-3;10-2];
 - (2) introduce a selfing rate which may vary, s [0,1];